thistehneisen/tobook/app/src/Appointment/NAT/README.md

 Run this in the terminal.
 `nohup php /path/to/artisan queue:work --queue=varaa:nat --daemon > /dev/null 2>&1 &`

+If you encounter `Call to undefined method Redis::connection()` error message, make sure the PHP Redis extension is not installed or enabled.

 ## Factors that could change NAT calendar: